junwang4/correlation-to-causation-exaggeration/README.md

 ```

 Second, display the evaluation results, including:
-- confusion matrix
-- classification report
+- a classification report
-- error analysis report, saved in an HTML file located at
+- a error analysis report, saved in an HTML file located at
 `code/working/html`

 ```